takahirox/EXT_skeleton_humanoid/README.md

 ### Out of scope

-* Retarget animation among different structured skeletons.
+* Retarget animation among differently structured skeletons.
   * Because it may be costly, complex, or less accurate.
 * Add constraints to joints.
-  * To avoid Complexity.
+  * To avoid complexity.
 It should be defined in another extension that extends this extension.

 ## Example